 Hate Speech

-Hate speech is described as communication that is intended to insult, intimidate, or cause prejudice against a person or people based on their ethnicity, gender, sexual orientation, political affiliation, religion, occupation, disability, or physical appearance.
+Hate speech is described as communication that is intended to insult, intimidate, or cause prejudice against a person or people group based on their ethnicity, gender, sexual orientation, political affiliation, religion, occupation, disability, or physical appearance.
+Any such negative comments, gossip, and slander are often circulated through social media.

 Do not fear man but declare God's truth

-a building inspector to state a certain piece of land is unsuitable for building on due to its unstableness.
+stating a certain piece of land is unsuitable for building due to its unstableness is not hate speech.
 It is better to be told the truth upfront, than turning a blind eye to the situation and the house collapsing with the loss of life.
-Warning by telling someone that their lifestyle is immoral or their religion or faith system has serious Biblical errors affords them the opportunity to reconsider and hopefully change when they are presented with the facts and evidence in a gracious way.
-The goal of this resource is to point out the truth of God's Word, by which we individually will be judged, and where our lives fall short of God's values begin to apply change (Jn 12:48).
+Warning by telling someone that their lifestyle is immoral, or their religion or faith system has serious Biblical errors allows them the opportunity to reconsider and hopefully change when they are presented with the facts and evidence in a gracious way.
+This resource aims to point out the truth of God's Word, by which we individually will be judged, and where our lives fall short of God's values begin to apply change (Jn 12:48).

 Follow the example of Jesus

-as it depends on you, live peaceably with all" (Rom 12:18).
-While we should not seek to be offensive, our priority is to the truth and point out unbiblical or incorrect beliefs.
-Living our faith should be done sensitively and respectively without compromising fact or biblical truth.
-The Bible is clear that as Christians we are to love our neighbours which includes we are not to speak about or to them hatefully (Mt 22:37-40).
-He set us the example, "When He was reviled, He did not revile in return; when He suffered, He did not threaten, but continued entrusting Himself to Him who judges justly" (1 Pet 2:23).
+Later the Bible says, "If possible, so far as it depends on you, live peaceably with all" (Rom 12:18).
+While it is important to avoid offending, our priority should be to uphold the truth and address unbiblical or incorrect beliefs.
+We must live out our faith with sensitivity and respect, without compromising on facts or biblical principles.
+The Bible clearly instructs Christians to love their neighbours, which entails speaking to and about them without hatred (Mt 22:37-40).
+Jesus set us the example, "When He was reviled, He did not revile in return; when He suffered, He did not threaten but continued entrusting Himself to Him who judges justly" (1 Pet 2:23).

-See also: golden rule, goodwill, hate, politically correct, response, speech, truth.
+See also: golden rule, goodwill, hate, political correctness, respect, response, social media, speech, truth.